The predictability of humans

 Ideology: The human animal is an animal first–responding adaptively to the environment around it.
 Humans are only unpredictable because we're obsessed with the human mind and uncomfortable accepting how influential our environment is.

 We often claim that humans are 'unpredictable', but this is less true than we'd like.
 It is well known that human behaviour is the product of emotion.
 Emotions are the product of our body preparing us to respond to an environment that is somehow dysregulated.
-They are merely a complex extension of the basic autopoeitic drive all organisms display—the seeking of good states and avoiding of bad states.
+They are merely a complex extension of the basic autopoieitic drive all organisms display—the seeking of good states and avoiding of bad states.
 Our autopoietic states are often dressed up as 'needs' or 'goals', but the important fact is that they are just preferred states of the world.
-The crucial feature of this autopoetic drive is that we respond just as easily to the threat of a bad state than the bad state itself.
+The crucial feature of this autopoietic drive is that we respond just as easily to the threat of a bad state than the bad state itself.
 We are, then, animals first.
 Not unpredictable.
 Just not paying close enough attention to the environment we're in.